-In November 2022, Paramount adopted revised share ownership guidelines for its non-management directors.
-Under the guidelines, each non-management director is expected to own Common Shares equal in value to at least 3.0x: (i) the annual base cash retainer paid to the director (excluding additional fees for serving as Lead Director or Chair of a Committee of the Board) plus (ii) the grant date fair value of the annual share-based compensation paid to the director in the form of restricted share units.
+Under Paramount's share ownership guidelines, each non-management director is expected to own Common Shares equal in value to at least 3.0x: (i) the annual base cash retainer paid to the director (excluding additional fees for serving as Lead Director or Chair of a Committee of the Board) plus (ii) the grant date fair value of the annual share-based compensation paid to the director in the form of RSUs.
 Common Shares owned directly or owned jointly or indirectly with or by a spouse and/or children that share the director's household are included in determining a director's share ownership for the purposes of the guidelines.

 Compliance with the share ownership guidelines is assessed annually as of December 31 each year.
+Each non-management director that is elected or appointed after the November 2, 2022 effective date of the share ownership guidelines has a period of five years following their election or appointment to meet the guidelines.
 Common Shares owned by a director are valued based on the greater of: (i) the last closing price of the Common Shares on the TSX on the last trading day of the year and (ii) the adjusted cost base of the Common Shares.
 If a non-management director is not in compliance with the share ownership guidelines as of December 31, the Corporate Governance Committee will review the reasons for the non-compliance with the director and the Corporate Governance Committee and director will agree upon a course of action to achieve compliance with the share ownership guidelines.
-As set out in the table below, each non-management director of the Corporation was in compliance with the share ownership guidelines as of December 31, 2022.